Desk888/Desk888/README.md

 <p>
  I'm a Software Developer coding primarily in Python, Typescript and Go to build full-stack applications, and data-intense projects.<br>
  My background is working as a Marketing & Implementations Data Analyst, leading small to large projects involving automation, ETL processes, database management and data visualization.
 Proficient in SQL, Airflow / Prefect, AWS, DataGrip and more. <br>
- Currently I'm doing a part-time CS degree whilst self-studying more Go and the Next.js framework.<br>
+ Currently I'm doing a part-time CS degree whilst self-studying more Go and the Next.js framework to enrich my experience with full-stack development.
  I am actively looking to learn and grow as well as collaborating with likeminded individuals.
 <div align="center">
   <p>